JennEYoon/datasciY/logs-7.4.2020.md

 #### numpy - structured array,
   * can create non-uniform array for simple dictionary, list, or structured matrix operations.
-  * more complex operations, ise Pandas.
+  * more complex operations, use Pandas.
 Predates Pandas?
-  * structured matrix still useful for efficient memory operations in C or Fortran compatible code.
+  * structured matrix still useful for efficient memory operations in C or Fortran compatible code (f2py) used in astronomy.
   * do some practice with dictionary and list
   * go back and see if I can improve on SO answer.
+    - xarray is for this.
+Create metadata for numpy arrays.

 #### matplotlib demo
   * ax vs plt methods